Pondidum/presentations/eventsourcing/eventsourcing-timesheets.md

 }
 ```
 Note:
-* Events capture intent aswell as the change
+* Events capture intent as well as the change
 * This is a bad event